j4mie/sqlsite/README.md

 {% endwith %}
 ```

+You can also put your SQL into a file (which, like the template, must be stored inside the SQLite Archive) by passing the filename prefixed with `file=` to the `sql` template function, rather than an SQL string.

 #### Rendering Markdown

 SQLSite has support for rendering Markdown in your templates using the [Misaka](https://misaka.61924.nl/) library.
 If Misaka is installed (`pip install misaka`) then a `markdown` filter becomes available in your templates: